 The 2007-2013 Federal Labor Government has built the largest network of Marine National Parks in the world and has set Australia on the path to a low carbon future.
 It protected 170,000 ha of Tasmania's forests as World Heritage and halted the supertrawler.

 - Labor's platform has committed Labor to action on climate change since 1998.
-See the current (2015) Platform for Labor's principles and commitments across the spectrum of environmental issues.
+See the 2021 National Platform for Labor's principles and commitments across the spectrum of environmental issues.